The Formation of Dwarf Galaxy Disks: Introduction

 In this work, we examine high spatial and mass resolution simulations of $39$ low-mass systems ($7.5 <$ \lmstar $< 9.1$).
 These galaxies lie in the regime where bursty star formation is expected, making them an ideal sample for this study.
 We follow their evolutionary histories, focusing on the connection between size and sSFR.
-This study suggests a dichotomy where some dwarfs grow substantially in size at late times by sustaining rotation-supported disks, while others remain compact throughout cosmic time.
+Motivated by \cite{patel18}, we also examine the size-sSFR evolution of galaxies in our sample to determine the role feedback plays in the sizes of dwarf galaxies.
+Our study suggests a dichotomy where some dwarfs grow substantially in size at late times by forming and sustaining rotation-supported disks, while others remain compact throughout cosmic time.
 Building on results that mergers torque disk AM in Milky Way mass halos \citep[e.g.,][]{2002ApJ...581..799V,Cox2006, 2021MNRAS.503.2866D, Cadiou2022, Simons2024, Joshi2025}, we interrogate what factors nurture or stymie disk formation and growth, with particular attention to the role of mergers in transferring AM and assembling extended stellar components.
 Furthermore, the relatively high spatial resolution of our simulations makes it possible to track angular momentum transfer reliably \citep{2004ApJ...607..688G, 2007MNRAS.375...53K}.